Pavel Cherenkov: Biography

-Cherenkov was born into a Russian family on July 28, 1904, to Alexey Cherenkov and Mariya Cherenkova in the small village of Novaya Chigla.
-This town is in present-day Voronezh Oblast, Russia.
+Cherenkov was born into a Russian family on July 28, 1904, to Alexey Cherenkov and Mariya Cherenkova, in the small village of Novaya Chigla in Voronezh Governorate of the Russian Empire.

 In 1928, he graduated from the Department of Physics and Mathematics of Voronezh State University.
 In 1930, he took a post as a senior researcher in the Lebedev Physical Institute.
-That same year he married Maria Putintseva, daughter of A.M.
-Putintsev, a Professor of Russian Literature.
+That same year he married Maria Putintseva, daughter of A. M. Putintsev, a professor of Russian literature.
 They had a son, Alexey, and a daughter, Yelena.

 Cherenkov was promoted to section leader, and in 1940 was awarded the degree of Doctor of Physico-Mathematical Sciences.
 In 1953, he was confirmed as Professor of Experimental Physics.
 Starting in 1959, he headed the institute's photo-meson processes laboratory.
 He remained a professor for fourteen years.
-In 1970, he became Academician of the USSR Academy of Sciences.
+In 1970, he became an academician of the USSR Academy of Sciences.

 Cherenkov died in Moscow on 6 January 1990 and was buried in Novodevichy Cemetery.